syhpoon/xyzcmd/doc/user/skins.rst

 .. note::
    For every palette defined in skin, a separate color pair is used, so keep in mind that a terminal has a limited number of available color pairs.
-   And there would be an error if you define too much of them.
+   And it's an error if you define too much of them.

 Constants
 ---------